acm-uiuc/til/_til/unix/create-a-file-descriptor-with-process-substitution.md

+---
-# Create A File Descriptor with Process Substitution
+title: Create A File Descriptor with Process Substitution
+category: unix
+---

 Process substitution can be used to create a file descriptor from the evaluation of a shell command.
 The syntax for process substitution is